StrawChannel95/apocalyptic-wonderland.github.io/README.md

 I doubt you need to do this since you likely already have it installed.
 The package is required for MO2, and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 Download the x64 version under `Visual Studio 2015, 2017, and 2019`.
 Here is a [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.

+> [!Note]
+>
-_This section is not verifiable; I have written it from word of mouth.
+>_This section is not verifiable; I have written it from word of mouth.
 If someone knows the rest of the steps that GOG users have to take, please DM me at StrawChannel95 on Discord._

 # Using Wabbajack